 The researchers found that this sensitization to food allergens could be reversed by reintroducing a mix of Clostridia bacteria into the mice's guts.
 Reintroduction of another major group of intestinal bacteria, Bacteroides, failed to alleviate food sensitivities, indicating that Clostridia play a unique, protective role against food allergens.

 To identify this protective mechanism, the researchers studied immune responses to bacteria in the gut.
 Genetic analysis revealed that Clostridia caused innate immune cells to produce high levels of interleukin-22 (IL-22), a signaling molecule known to decrease the permeability of the intestinal lining.
-Children with food allergies are know to have greater permeability in their guts when they eat problem foods.
+Children with food allergies are in their guts when they eat problem foods.

 In a second part of the experiment, the antibiotic-treated mice were either given IL-22 or were colonized with Clostridia.
 When exposed to peanut allergens, mice in both groups showed reduced allergen levels in their blood compared to controls.
 Allergen levels significantly increased, however, after the mice were given antibodies that neutralized IL-22, indicating that Clostridia-induced IL-22 prevents food allergens from entering the bloodstream.